 From I-270, take U.S. 33 east toward Lancaster to the Canal Winchester/S.R.
 674 exit.
 Turn right onto Gender Rd./S.R.
 674 and go about 2 miles until it dead-ends into Lithopolis Road.
 Turn left and go about 1/2 mile to S.R.
 674. Turn right and go about 4 miles to the entrance on the right.
 Once inside the park, go past the ranger station and take the first road left and follow the signs to the farm.

-For schedules of the programs, changes or additions, and other information, please visit the Slate Run Living Historical Farm Web site.
+For schedules of the programs, changes or additions, and other information, please visit the Friends of Slate Run Farm blog.